vcostin/pic-gallery/docs/schema-migration-progress-report.md

    - ✅ Implemented `imageService.ts` with schema validation
    - ✅ Implemented `userService.ts` with schema validation
    - ✅ Added comprehensive unit tests for services
+   - ✅ Integrated services with form components
-   - Ensure consistent use of services across components
+   - Ensure consistent use of services across all components

 3. **Form Validation**:
    - ✅ Created `GalleryDetailsFormWithZod.tsx` with react-hook-form and Zod integration
-   - Add form schemas for all data entry points
+   - ✅ Added form schemas for image editing and user profiles
-   - Integrate schema validation with form submissions
+   - ✅ Integrated schema validation with form submissions

 ## Conclusion